Criminal Justice

 Dr. Bursztajn's article on the effect of the Daubert ruling

-on the use of expert witnesses and its specfic effect on forensic
+on the use of expert witnesses and its specific effect on forensic

 psychiatric testimony.